vandenit/vandenit-website/content/pages/home.md

     portfolioId: portfolio
     items:
       - title: Tech lead at centric -BNP
-        content: " I was the Technical Lead for the Enablement project at BNP Paribas Fortis, responsible for onboarding users to the financial platform Centric.
-While leading the technical aspects of Centric, I implemented OWASP guidelines, performed vulnerability assessments, and integrated secure coding practices to ensure that the platform was resilient against modern threats."
+        content: ' I was the Technical Lead for the Enablement project at BNP Paribas Fortis, responsible for onboarding users to the financial platform Centric.
+While leading the technical aspects of Centric, I implemented OWASP guidelines, performed vulnerability assessments, and integrated secure coding practices to ensure that the platform was resilient against modern threats.'
         image:
-          src: /uploads/main/Screenshot 2024-09-23 at 07.57.06.png
+          src: /uploads/main/Screenshot 2024-09-30 at 07.21.37.png
           alt: centric
         technologies:
           - java
           - spring
           - angular
           - sass
-          - ""
+          - ''
       - title: Development and Deployment of DinnerGift
         content: >-
           As a Senior Full Stack Developer, I developed DinnerGift, a platform